nathanwbailey/CIFAR10-Cortex-M4-TinyML/README.md

 This project implements a lightweight CNN for CIFAR-10 based on linearwise blocks from the EtinyNet network (https://ojs.aaai.org/index.php/AAAI/article/view/20387).

-This is implemeted in Keras and then converted to TFLite.
-We then deploy this using TfLite-Micro on an Arduino Nano 33 BLE Sense Rev 2 which has a Cortex-M4F Microcontroller.
+This is implemented in Keras and then converted to TFLite.
+This is deployed using TfLite-Micro on an Arduino Nano 33 BLE Sense Rev 2 which has a Cortex-M4F Microcontroller.

 ### Blogs